christ-offer/supastack-starter-pack/readme.md

-# HTMX Supabase Starter (WIP)

-HTMX - Postgrest usage - no server in the middle - all squeel.

--- Uses supabase-js for two things - auth and the supabase storage api.

-Besides this - its all postgres functions and triggers.
-With template functions returning html from htmx ajax requests.

-Auth:
-Supabase-js - manually setting cookies instead of local storage so we can send these as headers in requests to postgrest.

-Storage:
-Supabase-js - supabase storage api - needs the client to be able to upload files (and the cookies/auth to be able to insert file url into db)

-Everything else:
-HTMX requests directly to posgrest functions and return html.
+# HTMX/Supabase Start Pack - The SupaStack

+## What is this?

+This is a start pack for a project that uses:
+HTML/HTMX for the frontend
+Supabase for the backend
+A tiny bit of javascript glue to handle auth and storage

+## How it works:

+The backend is supabase - postgrest - postgres.
+Any logic is handled by postgres functions and triggers.
+Postgres functions returns chunks of html (templates/components) to the front on requests.

+Login and signup is handled by the supabase client - but as soon as you login, the token is stored as a cookie in the browser - and this is used for auth requests to the postgrest API.
+File upload is similarly handled clientside by the supabase client - as the storage api is only available through the client (or https calls ofc).

+Besides this - everything goes through postgres functions - including route protections.
+Protected routes will redirect you to auth if you are not authenticated.

+## How to use:

+1. Clone this repo
+2. Create a supabase project
+3. Add in the url and anon key where needed in the code
+4. Simples way to add migrations is just to use the supabase dashboard SQL editor.
+Do it in the order the files are listed in.
+5. For auth and everything to work - you have to run the html files as a server - i use `npx http-server` --cors to handle this - but any server will do.
+6. Build away!

+## Notes:

+I have purposefully not included any css.
+Why should my opinions matter there.
+There are some classes and id's added in to the HTML, but mostly for htmx functionality.